allegro/axion-release-plugin/docs/configuration/basic_usage.md

 `exclude()` will cause the parent project's version to increment but not the versions of any submodules.
 If this is desired then consider wiring the `createRelease` or `release` tasks of the submodules to be dependencies of the tasks of the same name in the parent.
+4. Changes to directories provided with `include` configuration will also cause an incrementation of version (even if the main module did not have any changes)

 ## Releasing